netlify/next-runtime/README.md

 > [!TIP] If you'd like to always keep the deployment and the local fixture around for
 > troubleshooting, run `E2E_PERSIST=1 npm run e2e`.

+### Next.js tests

+There is a script `run-local-test.sh` and GitHub workflow that runs the e2e tests from the Next.js repo against this repo.
+It requires that `next.js` is checked out in the same parent directory as this repo, and is run from this repo with `./run-local-test.sh your-test-pattern-here`.

 #### cleanup old deploys